kokkos/kokkos-fft/joss-paper/paper.md

 # Summary

-kokkos-fft implements local (non-distributed) interfaces between Kokkos and de facto standard FFT libraries, including FFTW, cufft, hipfft (rocfft), and oneMKL.
+kokkos-fft implements local (non-distributed) interfaces between Kokkos and de facto standard FFT libraries, including FFTW, cuFFT, rocFFT, and oneMKL.
 The key concept of kokkos-fft is "As easy as numpy, as fast as vendor libraries".
 This library has simple interface like numpy.fft with in-place and out-of-place transforms, while keeping the performance portability.
 An exercise to solve the 2D Hasegawa-Wakatani turbulence with the Fourier spectral method demonstrates that we can achieve a signficiant speed up against python version without increasing the lines of code (LOC) drastically.
-This library allows the user to perform FFTs efficiently and simply in the kokkos eco system.
+This library allows the user to perform FFTs efficiently and simply in the kokkos ecosystem [@Trott2021].

 # Statement of need